 - confidential letters of recommendation for which the student has signed a waiver of access; and

 - records created and maintained by a professional for the sole purpose of treating the student (i.e., records kept by a college physician, psychiatrist, or counselor).
 The student may choose a qualified professional to review these records.

 Access to Directory and Records Information

 If a student would prefer that this information not be made public, the student may inform the College of this at any point during his or her academic career.
-Forms to withhold this information from the public are available at the Registrar’s Office or online.
+Forms to withhold this information from the public are available at the Registrar’s Office.

 The following student records are available for inspection at the specified locations: